emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 sidebar_label: Introduction
 ---

-Applications on Axion have two distinct parts, like a back-end and front-end of a web app:
+Applications on Fermi have two distinct parts, like a back-end and front-end of a web app:

 1. **Smart Contract(s):** Storing and modifying data on the chain.
 Contracts need to expose methods that allow clients to "view" and "change" state.